 FTA requires that the AA be used to inform local officials and community members on the benefits, costs, and impacts of transportation options so that the community can identify a preference.
 This phase is complete when local and regional decision makers select a locally preferred alternative, and it is adopted by the MPO into the region's long-range transportation plan.
-A locally preferred alternative, typically the final result of an AA, is being identified concurrently with the development of the Draft Tier 1 EIS analysis and findings to ensure consistency among all documents resulting from the APRCS.
+A locally preferred alternative, typically the final result of an AA, was identified in the Draft Tier 1 EIS and identified by FRA as the preferred alternative in the Record of Decision and this Final Tier 1 EIS.

-2.3.1 Yellow Corridor Alternative
+2.4.1 Yellow Corridor Alternative

 This corridor alternative is a modification of the original Level 2 Yellow Alternative proposed within the existing UP corridor.
-The Yellow Corridor Alternative is a 1-mile-wide corridor that would follow the I-10 ROW between Tucson and Eloy and then follow the UP rail line between the City of Eloy and downtown Phoenix.
+The Yellow Corridor Alternative is a 1-mile-wide corridor that would follow the I-10 ROW between Tucson and Eloy and then follow the UP corridor between the City of Eloy and downtown Phoenix.
 It is anticipated that the Yellow Corridor Alternative would adhere to UP guidelines for coordination of services along active UP freight lines.
-The Yellow Corridor Alternative and its characteristics, as evaluated in the Draft Tier 1 EIS, are shown in Figure 2-5.
-Should this corridor alternative be selected, a future alignment could be designed anywhere within the corridor.
+The Yellow Corridor Alternative and its characteristics, as evaluated in the Tier 1 ElS, are shown in Figure 2-6.
+With selection of this corridor alternative, a future alignment could be designed anywhere within the corridor.
 ADOT would obtain permission from GRIC to study any alignments encroaching on GRIC land.

-2.3.2 Orange Corridor Alternative
+2.4.2 Orange Corridor Alternative

 The Orange Corridor Alternative connects Tucson and Phoenix following existing and planned freeway alignments.
 The Orange Corridor Alternative extends 0.5 mile on each side of I-10 between Tucson and Eloy, in common with the Yellow Corridor Alternative.
-From their common point near Eloy to the Phoenix metropolitan area, the Orange Corridor Alternative would follow whichever potential north-south route is ultimately selected for the proposed North-South multimodal corridor, which is currently under study as a possible expressway with a highcapacity mode such as rail.
-To optimize rail system performance, the Orange Corridor Alternative would bypass any unforeseen deviations in the North-South multimodal corridor route that could affect potential rail operations, such as the degree of curvature or steep grades.
+From their common point near Eloy to the Phoenix metropolitan area, the Orange Corridor Alternative would follow whichever potential north-south route is ultimately selected for the planned North-South Corridor, which is currently under study as a possible expressway with a high-capacity mode such as rail.
 From the vicinity of Phoenix-Mesa Gateway Airport into Tempe, the Orange Corridor Alternative follows the existing US 60 (Superstition Freeway), SR Loop 101 (Price Freeway), and SR Loop 202 (Red Mountain Freeway).
-From Tempe into Phoenix, this corridor alternative is centered on the UP tracks in the vicinity of Sky Harbor Airport.
+From Tempe into Phoenix, this corridor alternative follows the UP corridor in the vicinity of Sky Harbor Airport.
 Should this corridor alternative be selected, a future alignment could be designed anywhere within the 1-mile-wide corridor.
 ADOT would obtain permission from the Salt River Pima-Maricopa Indian Community (SRP-MIC) to study any alignments encroaching on SRP-MIC land.
-The Orange Corridor Alternative is shown in Figure 2-5.
+The Orange Corridor Alternative is shown in Figure 2-6.